ewyuan/Image-Tagger/README.md

 ## How to run
 Assuming that you have changed your directory to src in command line, enter the following:
-1. javac view/Main.java
+1. javac views/Main.java
-2. java view.Main
+2. java views.Main

 ## Authors
 * Art Xia